briannebyer/UniversityChecklist/Checklist/Readme.md

 DetailView needs to allow user to interact with tasks, edit/delete and reset the status of each task.
 I follow similar logic and structure used in ContentView.
 Comments in DetailView describe specific changes I made.
 I have found that when user clicks on tasks, to indicate whether it is completed or not, DetailView jumps back to ContentView.
 I keep jumping to ContentView probably because I am pushing DetailView onto the navigation stack using NavigationLink.
 I need to embed DetailView in a NavigationView, e.g. @ObservableState?

 ### 06/04/23
+Disliked how while "University Courses" is supposed to be the title, that each course was larger in font and that the course list was unappealing looking in other iOS devices.
+Played around with .font() to get the desired appearance.
+Changed Hstack to Vstack.
+Wanted to format DetailView further, to suit the new formatted ContentView.
+Used the font caption to minimise the textfields of course code and course name.
+Used subheadline for task description.
+While changing aesthetics, one requirement of M2 was to change the back button from its default arrow to the word "Back".
+Hid the default back button, then created a new "Back" button to take its place.
+This pops DetailView (child view) off the current stack, and returns to ContentView (parent view).

 ##Second Milestone Video: